 ●If you work in a healthcare facility (hospital, medical office, nursing home), consult your healthcare provider about when it is safe to return to work.

 Vaccination — A vaccine is now available to reduce the chance of developing shingles.
 If you do develop shingles after receiving the vaccine, your infection may be less severe and you are less likely to develop postherpetic neuralgia .

-The vaccine is recommended for most adults over 60 years.
+The vaccine is approved for adults over 50 years.
 You should get the vaccine even if you are not sure if you had chicken pox or shingles previously.
 The vaccine is not recommended for people with a weakened immune system, pregnant women, or those with a history of a severe allergic reaction to gelatin or neomycin.